The-Shadowserver-Foundation/django-filtering/README.md

 ## Usage

-The exposed portions of this package are a class named `FilterSet` and a factory function named `filterset_factory`.
-These are importable via:

-    from django_filterset.filters import filterset_factory, FilterSet
+Start by importing the package:

+    import django_filtering as filtering

-Say you have a `Post` model that you want user filters on.
+Say you have a `Post` model that you want users to be able to filter.
-We'd start by creating a `FilterSet` through `filterset_factory`.
+We'd start by creating a `FilterSet`.

+    class PostFilterSet(filtering.FilterSet):
+        title = filtering.Filter(
+            filtering.InputLookup('icontains', label="contains"),
+            label="Title",
+        )
+        author = filtering.Filter(
+            filtering.InputLookup('fullname__iexact', label="fullname is"),
+            filtering.InputLookup('email__iexact', label="email is"),
+            label="Author",
+        )
+        content = filtering.Filter(
+            filtering.InputLookup('icontains', label="contains"),
+            label="Content",
+        )

+        class Meta:
-    filters = {
+            model = Post
-        'title': ['icontains'],
-        'author': [['fullname', 'iexact'], ['email', 'iexact']],
-        'content': ['icontains'],
-    }
-    PostFilterSet = filterset_factory(Post, filters=filters)

 Note, this package does not come with an interface for user filtering.
-One is under development, but not yet available for use.
-So we'll assume that some form posts or redirects the user to the following url:
+The `django-filtering-ui` package does provide an interface.

+The filters can be posted in a Form.
+For example, we'll say we have a form that has a single `q` JSON field.

+    q = [
+      'and',
+        [
+          ['title', {'lookup': 'icontains', 'value': 'foo'}],
+          ['content', {'lookup': 'icontains', 'value': 'bar'},
+        ]
+      ]
+    ]

+The basic structure is an array with an operator and array of further criteria, where that can be a filter array or another operator grouping.

+An example of a user posting filters could look like the following url:

     /posts/?q=["and",[["title",{"lookup":"icontains","value":"foo"}],["content",{"lookup":"icontains","value":"bar"}]]

-In this case we have a `q` query string value with JSON content, which we'll come back to in a bit.
+In this case we have a `q` query string value with JSON content.
+This query data structure is documented in more detail later in this document.

 Let's say this url is a listing view for `Post` objects, something that looks like:

     def posts_list(request):
+        query_data = json.dumps(request.GET.get('q', '[]'))
-        filterset = PostFilterSet(json.dumps(request.GET.get('q')))
+        filterset = PostFilterSet(query_data)
-        objects = filterset.filter_queryset()
+        queryset = filterset.filter_queryset()
-        return HttpResponse('\n'.join([o.get_absolute_url() for o in objects]))
+        return HttpResponse('\n'.join([o.get_absolute_url() for o in queryset]))

-You give the JSON serializable query data to the `FilterSet` and call the `filter_queryset` method to filter the results.
+In this example view we use the `PostFilterSet` with the query string value.
+We get the fitlered results by calling the `<FilterSet>.filter_queryset` method.

+### About the query data structure

 The JSON serialiable query data is a loosely lisp'ish data structure that looks something like: